Duncraig Castle by Plockton

 Set in 40 acres of woodland and 2.5 km of shore line with direct private access to the beach, the view from the castle tower is breathtaking.
 To the north across Loch Carron are the mountains of Applecross and Torridon, to the west on the shores of the loch is the picturesque village of Plockton ("the jewel of the Highlands") and beyond, the distant peaks of the Cuillins of Skye.

 Right on our doorstep we have such attractions as Eilean Donan Castle and the charming village of Plockton.
 Further afield the magical Island of Skye is waiting to be explored.
-Come and stay with Sam and Perlin in a highland castle and "share the dream" -

 Map of Lochalsh